SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Mission District murals pictures & maps

-The Palace of Fine Arts was one of the first free San Francisco attractions I visited.
-This SF sight was originally built for the Panama Pacific Exposition in 1915.
+The Palace of Fine Arts was one of the first free San Francisco attractions I ever visited.
+This SF landmark was originally built for the Panama Pacific Exposition in 1915.

-It's gorgeous all the way around.
-The details are hard to miss, and you will love the gorgeous dome over its open rotunda.
+It's gorgeous all the way around and worth a look at its ornate details.
+You will love the gorgeous dome over its open rotunda.
 The reflections of its columns on the surrounding lagoon are another one of those iconic postcard scenes.

 Stop by for a walk around the building and its beautiful gardens.
 You will also find a free walking tour here offered by SF City Guides, which is a program offered by the SF Public Library.